 What is love: The Ever-changing English Language.

 Part of the difficulty in defining love is that the English language is continually changing.
-Words fall out of use.
-The meaning of words change.
-Words are commonly borrowed from other languages.
-New words are added every year.
+The meanings of words can shift over time.
+Some terms will be phased out and replaced with new ones.

 The vast vocabulary and diversity of words available in the English language can bring clarity or confusion to the recipient.